Updated 10/6/2021 | Published 10/16/2019

 The first 30 or so pages inside Powersheets are what is referred to as Prep Work.
 These are the pages where you will do a lot of reflection and deep work and soul searching as you uncover your goals for the new year.

 Prep work can begin at any time.
 You don’t want to rush it, so be sure to give yourself some time as you will likely want to work on a bit at a time over the course of a few days.
 I typically wait and work on mine for a few days sometime in December.
 Your purchase includes enrollment in Goal School, which is a video coaching resource that can help you work through the Prep Work.

-what are some other planning must-haves?
+what are some other must-have Planning Accessories?

 Here are a few items I personally recommend: